moov-io/terms-dictionary/README.md

 - **Check 21 Act**<a id="check-21"></a>: A federal law that allows banks to create equivalent electronic images of paper checks for faster processing.
 The process of creating a check image is called "check truncation", while the electronic copy itself is called a "substitute check" or "image cash letter (ICL)".

+- **checking account**<a id="checking-account"></a>: Allows for easy access to funds and often comes bundled with a debit card and checks.
+No minimum balance is required.
+Also called a demand deposit account (DDA).

 - **check verification**<a id="check-verification"></a>: A database service provided to merchants, businesses, and individuals to verify a check writer has a valid checking account and does not have a history of writing bad checks.
 This is not a guarantee of payment to the merchant.

 - **CHIPS (Clearing House Interbank Payments System)**<a id="chips"></a>: Owned by [The Clearing House](#tch), this is a private-sector alternative to [Fedwire](#fedwire) that clears payments on a net basis and is less expensive than Fedwire.